-Requirements for the Mate less than 500/1600 GRT Ocean license include "sea service as master, mate or equivalent."
-Therefore, students who anticipate seeking a higher license are strongly encouraged to complete the Mate less than 200 GRT exam and obtain the license.
+Requirements for the Mate less than 500/1600 GRT Near Coastal/Oceans licenses include "sea service as master, mate or equivalent."
+Therefore, students who anticipate seeking a higher license are strongly encouraged to successfully complete the Mate less than 200 GRT exam and obtain the license.

-A student may pursue the SVO Associate of Science degree, or the VOT Bachelor of Science degree, without completing the Mate less than 200 GRT license exam.
-The exam is required only for those who are pursuing the license
+A student may pursue the SVO Associate of Science degree, or the VOT Bachelor of Science degree, without successful completion the Mate less than 200 GRT license exam.
+Successful completion of the exam is required only for those who are pursuing the Mate less than 200 GRT license.